J. R. Campbell (communist)

 John Ross Campbell MM (14 October 1894 – 18 September 1969) was a British communist activist and newspaper editor.
-Campbell is best remembered as the principal in the Campbell Case.
+Campbell was a co-founder of the Communist Party of Great Britain and briefly served as its second leader from July 1928 to July 1929.
+He is best remembered as the principal in the Campbell Case.
 In 1924, Campbell was charged under the Incitement to Mutiny Act for an article published in the paper Workers' Weekly.
-Campbell called on British soldiers to "let it be known that, neither in the class war nor in a military war, will you turn your guns on your fellow workers, but instead will line up with your fellow workers in an attack upon the exploiters and capitalists."
+The article called on British soldiers to "let it be known that, neither in the class war nor in a military war, will you turn your guns on your fellow workers, but instead will line up with your fellow workers in an attack upon the exploiters and capitalists."
+He was sentenced to six months in prison.

 The decision by the Labour government of Prime Minister Ramsay MacDonald to withdraw prosecution of Campbell lead to the loss of a confidence vote in the House of Commons, forcing the elections which ended the first Labour government in October 1924.
-Campbell remained a top leader and leading public figure associated with the British Communist Party from the 1920s to the 1960s.
+Campbell remained a top leader and leading public figure associated with the CPGB from the 1920s to the 1960s.

 Early years

 Campbell was born on 15 October 1894 in Paisley, Scotland.
 He joined the British Socialist Party in 1912.
 During the First World War, he served in the Royal Naval Division and was wounded in active service.
+He suffered multiple gunshot wounds, as well as contracting gangrene in the front-line trenches of the battle of the Somme, requiring amputation of both feet to the instep.
 He was awarded the Military Medal for bravery in battle.

 Following the war, Campbell returned to Scotland and was active in the Clyde Workers' Committee.
 From 1921 to 1924 he edited its newspaper, The Worker.
 He followed the British Socialist Party into the newly formed Communist Party of Great Britain (CPGB), of which he was a founding member, and served on its Central Committee from its re-organisation in 1923.

 Campbell and his close associate Willie Gallacher were joint secretaries of the British Bureau of the Red International of Labour Unions, with Tom Mann chairman of the organisation.